GoWarrior

 GoWarrior is an open-source and community-supported computing platform.
-GoWarrior is designed for the world of makers, hackers, educators, hobbyists, and newbies to build electronics projects.
-It offers a complete package of hardware, software and cloud service.
+GoWarrior is designed for new and experienced users to build electronics projects.
+It offers hardware, software and cloud service.

 TIGER Board

 TIGER Board is a single-board computer performs as hardware for GoWarrior platform.
-It contains ARM Cortex A9[3] based M3733-AFAAA (SoC), ARM Mali-400 MP2, as well as integrated 1GB DDR3 RAM.
+It contains ARM Cortex A9[3] based M3733-AFAAA (SoC), ARM Mali-400 MP2, as well as integrated 1 GB DDR3 RAM.